Let’s face it. Our profession is relatively insignificant when it comes to changing lives.

 That evening I again reconfirmed that our profession is really of not much use, especially when it comes to working for humanitarian causes.

-If I’m a doctor, I could have volunteered my services.
-If I am a money person, I could have volunteered to maintain the books and offer my professional advice on how to maximise the limited funds.
-If I am trained as a counsellor, perhaps I could put the training to good use.
-Or if I am a plumber, a contractor, an electrician, I could have instantly offered services which would have an immediate impact on the centre – not just in improving the facilities but also the training of those who wish to learn a skill to get off the streets.
+A doctor could have easily volunteered his services.
+If I were a money person, I could have volunteered to maintain the books and offer my professional advice on how to maximise the limited funds.
+A trained counsellor, would have been a great addition to the ministry team.
+Even a plumber, a contractor, or an electrician could have instantly offered services that will immediately impact the centre – not just by improving the facilities but also through offering apprenticeship to those who wish to learn a skill to get off the streets.

 But I am a designer.
 So naturally, I am thinking along the lines of improving identity, generating better awareness, and by doing so, attracting more funding.
 I am wondering if better-designed leaflets could grab attention and channel more homeless folks to the centre.
 Or better-designed posters in the centre could motivate the people more?
 I know I could have done all these, but they are so relatively meaningless.
 They are not actions that would make a direct impact.

 I looked at the people running the centre.
 Some are ex-street people.
 Here they are, changed and motivated, and putting all their hearts into transforming lives.
 At that moment, I realised that what we spend our days doing – identity, publicity, awareness, PR, etc. etc. – means nothing to them.
 It doesn’t matter whether the centre receives more funding or the media reports about them or corporations are open to injecting sponsorships (under the good corporate citizen act).

 All that matters to them is that they are touching lives every day, one at a time, with whatever they have been given.
 Contented and without complaints.
 Do they really want better branding, better design, or even think about a new logo?

 Yet here I am.
 I don’t even know how to hold a conversation with the homeless.